telerik/ajax-docs/controls/grid/data-editing/insert-records/inserting-values-using-inplace-and-editforms-modes.md

 ---
 title: Inserting Values Using InPlace and EditForms Modes
-page_title: Inserting Values Using InPlace and EditForms Modes | UI for ASP.NET AJAX Documentation
+page_title: Inserting Values Using InPlace and EditForms Modes | RadGrid for ASP.NET AJAX Documentation
 description: Inserting Values Using InPlace and EditForms Modes
 slug: grid/data-editing/insert-records/inserting-values-using-inplace-and-editforms-modes
 tags: inserting,values,using,inplace,and,editforms,modes